New Plug Socket Cost

 It’s usually a pretty straightforward job, with the only possible delays coming if the electrician spots some damage in the wiring that would prevent them from safely installing the socket.

-Cost Factors of Installing New Plug Sockets
+Cost Factors of Replacing Plug Sockets

 What's Involved in a New Plug Socket Installation?